-These off-ice training for goalies tips will prepare you for the upcoming season
+These off-ice training for goalies tips will help you maintain your edge

 By Chris Phillips

 Off-ice training for goalies plays a vital role in their development as hockey players.
 USA Hockey follows the Long Term Athletic Development principles as the basis of their program.
 These principles will assist in creating a more consistent training regimen.